Kerala nun case: Rape-accused bishop Franco Mulakkal bail extended till June 7

 Thiruvananthapuram, May 10: The bail period of Bishop Franco Mulakkal, the priest from Kerala accused of repeatedly raping and sexually assaulting a nun between 2014 and 2016, was extended till June 7 by the Pala court on Friday.

-The probe team under Vaikkom DySP K Subhash submitted the charge sheet against the bishop before the court on Thursday.
+The probe team under Vaikkom DSP K Subhash submitted the charge sheet against the bishop before the court on Thursday.

 The trial in the case will be shifted to Kottayam district court after the accused appears before the court on June 7 and receives the copy of chargesheet.